Slanger-93/line-notebook/line-notebook.md

 - Tried to treat "SNR > 1.5 yield" and "single units per channel" as the same Utah metric.
 They are not.
 Left both.
 - USEA nerve numbers mixed into cortical Utah only as connector-infection and early-month electrode-loss examples.
 Different target tissue.
 Flagged.
 - No published Shannon rate for the 59-site closed loop.
 Problem 4 stays empty.

+### Object A acquisition / stim path (public MCS datasheets, not a neural bit-rate)
+MEA2100-HS60 datasheet / MEA2100-System datasheet / MEA2100-Mini-HS60 datasheet (vendor PDFs):
+- Analog recording channels on the 60-site headstage: 60.
+- Sampling frequency per channel: up to 50 kHz, software controlled (Mini same; Lite: up to 32 kHz in MC_Rack, up to 25 kHz in Multi Channel Experimenter).
+- Bandwidth: DC to 10 kHz or 0.1 Hz to 10 kHz, software controlled.
+Mini input noise typical 0.7 µVrms (1 Hz to 3.5 kHz, inputs grounded).
+- Data resolution: 24 bit (16 bit if operated with MC_Rack).
+- Integrated stimulator: 3 independent stimulation patterns per 60 channels (2 patterns on the HS256 variant).
+Time resolution 20 µs on HS60 datasheet.
+Current ±1.5 mA @ ±16 V compliance (Mini: ±1 mA @ ±16 V).
+Voltage ±10 V or ±12 V depending on sheet.
+- Brochure line already on the map: real-time feedback; trigger <100 µs / stimulus <1 ms.

+Wire-rate arithmetic from those specs is not neural information.
+60 × 50e3 × 24 bit ≈ 72 Mbit/s raw if every channel is streamed at the ceiling.
+That number is an interface bound.
+It does not survive spike detection, blanking, or LFP mixing.
+Do not treat it as problem-4 capacity.

+Stim-pattern count (3 independent patterns, not 59 independent stimulators) is the published simultaneous-stim bound on this headstage.
+Same 59/60 sites can be assigned as stim electrodes; they are not 59 independent current sources at once.

+### Closed-loop timing addendum (conflicting published numbers, same 60-site class)
+Already on the map: MCS brochure <1 ms stimulus delay; MEA1060-BC blanking 1 ms; Wait up to 400 µs; Müller CMOS loop 400 µs programmed / 1.25 ms example; 4096-ch FPGA <2 ms.

+NeuroRighter papers on MCS preamp + custom DAQ (Rolston, Gross, Potter Front Neuroeng 2009; Newman et al. Front Neuroeng 2013 PMC3548271; dissertation tables):
+- Claim: recover rapidly enough to detect short-latency APs <1 ms post-stimulus on the custom path; SALPA digital artifact suppression (Wagenaar & Potter 2002).
+- Dissertation Table 1 (non-stimulating electrodes): NeuroRighter broadband recovery <1 ms on 560 kΩ resistor and on ACSF; Plexon LFP-band recovery 2 ms resistor / 130 ms ACSF; Plexon spike-band recovery 7 ms resistor / 1.5 ms ACSF.
+- Dissertation Table 2 (stimulating electrode): NeuroRighter broadband recovery <1 ms resistor / 140 ms ACSF; spike-band recovery <1 ms resistor / 6 ms ACSF.
+Plexon numbers longer.
+- One figure caption in the 2009 paper: SALPA plus "blank the channel for 5 ms."
+- Newman 2013 plugin API: Loop() hardware-timed 1 to 150 ms allowed.
+StimSrv double-buffered output latency 46.9 ± 3.1 ms; "reducible to 7–9 ms with alternative triggers, stimulation hardware, and less-complex outputs."
+- Newman 2013 also: SALPA "allows online action potential detection within 2 ms after a stimulus pulse" on non-saturated channels.

+These numbers do not agree with each other or with the MCS brochure.
+Leave them listed.
+Blanking + Wait + artifact recovery + software loop period are different clocks.
+Problem 4 still has no published information-bit figure.
+What is published is dead time on the stimulating site (ms to tens or hundreds of ms depending on table and band) and a software loop that can be set slower than the brochure trigger spec.

+### Culture-side "active electrode" counts on 59-site dishes (not a neuron census)
+Downes et al. PLoS Comput Biol 2012 (8×8 / 59 planar, 30 µm, 200 µm, MCS preamp, MEABench):
+- Dense cultures ~2,500 ± 1,500 cells/mm².
+- Spike detection "reliable up to ∼100 µm from the electrode centre" citing the MCS manual (same radius already on the map).
+- Analysis rule for global bursts: at least 25% (15/59) electrodes registering channel bursts (≥4 spikes in 100 ms).

+That 15/59 is an inclusion threshold they chose, not a measured mean yield.

+Pasquale / cluster-MEA paper PMC10511538 (60-electrode MEA, rat embryo cortex): active electrode defined as MFR ≥ 0.1 spikes/s; below that the channel is discarded.
+No single mean count of surviving channels in the extract.

+Cotterill / Shafer multiwell (SLAS Discovery 2016) is 16 electrodes/well, not 59.
+Keep it off the 59-site yield pile.

+Axion protocol PDFs (different vendor, 16–64 sites/well) use "less than four active electrodes, do not expose" as an experiment-inclusion rule.
+Different hardware.
+Logged only as another inclusion rule, not a 59-site measurement.

+Still no agreed neuron census for the dish.
+Active-electrode rules now on the map: JVE impedance window; MFR ≥ 0.1 Hz; 15/59 burst-participation; Middya 16/60 activity.
+They measure different things.

+## Open problems
+1. still open.
+Wire-rate 72 Mbit/s is not the bound.
+2. started.
+No Utah closed-loop latency added this pass.
+3. still open.
+Crosstalk dB still missing.
+4. still empty of bits.
+Timing conflicts collected instead.
+5. (not started) How many of the 3 MCS stim patterns can land on sites that are also in the 15/59 burst set without the blanking window erasing the burst metric.
+Would need a methods paper that states both.
+Not pulled.